ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 Interacting with the tracer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :ref:`Getting Started <getting_started_tracer>` section we saw how to
+In the :ref:`Getting Started <getting_started_tracer>` section, we explored
-interact with the
+how to interact with the :py:class:`~ska_tango_testing.integration.TangoEventTracer`
-:py:class:`~ska_tango_testing.integration.TangoEventTracer`
-through the *assertpy*
+through the *assertpy* :py:mod:`~ska_tango_testing.integration.assertions`
-:py:mod:`~ska_tango_testing.integration.assertions` that are already
 provided by the module.
-These assertions are very user friendly
+These assertions are very
-and permit you to write clean and readable test code.
-Probably, they will
+user-friendly and allow you to write clean and readable test code.
+They will
-be enough for most of your needs.
+likely suffice for most of your needs.

-However, sometimes you may need to interact with the tracer in a more
+However, there may be situations where you need to interact with the tracer
-"technical" way, for example to create custom assertions that are not already
+in a more "technical" manner.
+This could involve creating custom assertions
-present in the module, to make quick interrogations and retrieve events,
+not already provided by the module, making quick queries to retrieve events,
-or to implement more custom synchronization logic in a your test harness.
+or implementing more tailored synchronisation logic in your test harness.
-Here we will see how to do that.
+This section will demonstrate how to accomplish these tasks.

 Interaction through the predicate shortcut
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first method to interact with the tracer is through :py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events`.
+The first method of interacting with the tracer is via the :py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events` method.

-:py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events` is a
+:py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events`
-method that permits you to query the events that have been collected by the tracer using a predicate, which is essentially a filter that is applied to each event to check if it matches the criteria you are looking for.
-You define this criteria through the ``predicate`` parameter of the method, which accepts lambda functions or a named functions that take as an input an event and return a boolean value to indicate if the event matches the criteria or not.
+allows you to query events collected by the tracer using a predicate—a filter applied to each event to determine whether it meets your specified criteria.
+You define these criteria through the ``predicate`` parameter of the method, which accepts lambda functions or named functions.
+These functions take an event as input and return a boolean value indicating whether the event matches the criteria.

 .. code-block:: python

-    # you can define your predicate as a function and then pass it to the query
+    # You can define your predicate as a function and then pass it to the query
     def my_predicate(event: ReceivedEvent) -> bool:
-        """Return true if a event is from one of two devices (...), is not related to a specific attribute called "notThisAttr", has a value less than 5 or greater than 50, and has been received less than 60 seconds ago."""
+        """Return True if an event is from one of two devices (...), is not related to a specific attribute called "notThisAttr", has a value less than 5 or greater than 50, and was received less than 60 seconds ago."""
         return (
             (
-                # The event can be from one of those two devices
+                # The event must be from one of these two devices
                 event.has_device("device/name/1") or
                 event.has_device("device/name/2")
             ) and

-            # the event can have any attribute other that this one
+            # The event must not relate to this attribute
             not event.has_attribute("notThisAttr") and

-            # The attribute value is less than 5 or greater than 50
+            # The attribute value must be less than 5 or greater than 50
             (event.current_value < 5 or event.current_value > 50) and

-            # event has been received less than 60 seconds ago
+            # The event must have been received less than 60 seconds ago
             event.reception_age() < 60
         )